korpling/ANNIS/docs/user-guide/src/configuration/user.md

 ![Screenshot the role mappings tab](add-role.png)

-The Keycloak server needs to know which URIs are valid client URIs, got to “Configure -> Clients“, select the “annis” client and replace the `http://localhost:5712` part of the “Valid Redirect URIs“ with the public URI of the ANNIS frontend.
+The Keycloak server needs to know which URIs are valid client URIs.
+Go to “Configure -> Clients“, select the “annis” client and replace the `http://localhost:5712` part of the “Valid Redirect URIs“ with the public URI of the ANNIS frontend.

 ![Screenshot the valid redirection URI setting](replace-redirect-uri.png)